-- 9. Significant risk exposures and control issues, corporate governance issues, and other matters needed or requested by the Audit Committee. - 10.
-Periodic reports to the Audit Committee and management summarizing results of audit activities, including the follow up of previously reported issues. - 11.
-Assessing progress against the approved internal audit plan, as well as any proposed changes to the plan for approval. - 12.
-Bring to the attention of the Audit Committee any significant observations that warrant their immediate attention. - 13.
-Keep the Audit Committee informed of emerging trends and successful practices in internal auditing. - 14.
-Assist in the investigation of suspected fraudulent activities within the City and notify management and the Audit Committee of the results. - 15.
-Monitor the overall effectiveness and progress of management in clearing outstanding audit observations and highlight items where timely action is lagging.
+- Significant risk exposures and control issues, corporate governance issues, and other matters needed or requested by the Audit Committee. - Periodic reports to the Audit Committee and management summarizing results of audit activities, including the follow up of previously reported issues. - Assessing progress against the approved rolling annual three year internal audit plan, as well as any proposed changes to the plan for approval. - Bring to the attention of the Audit Committee any significant observations that warrant their immediate attention. - Keep the Audit Committee informed of emerging trends and successful practices in internal auditing. - Assist in the investigation of suspected fraudulent activities within the City and notify management and the Audit Committee of the results. - Monitor the overall effectiveness and progress of management in clearing outstanding audit observations and highlight items where timely action is lagging.